albertattard/java-boot-camp/04 - Classes, Methods and Objects.md

 }
 ```

-Note that the above version of the `equals()` method is slightly different from the previous version, the one that used the `instanceof` operator.
+Note that the above version of the `equals()` method is slightly different from the previous version.
+Instead of using the `instanceof` operator we are comparing the classes.

 ### The `wait()`, `notify()` and `notifyAll()` methods